KoBeWi/Metroidvania-System/README.md

 General Settings are a configuration file for MetSys plugin in your project.
 - Theme: the map theme of your project.
 It determines how map cells are drawn.
 See [Map Theme section](#map-theme) for more details.
 - Map Root Folder: the location of your world's scenes (see [scene assign](#scene-assign-mode)).
-All scenes you want to assign to your rooms need to be inside this directory or its subdirectories.
+All scenes you want to assign to your rooms need to be inside this directory or its subdirectories. `MapData.txt`, which stores the map information, is also located in this folder.
 - In Game Cell Size: The size of one cell of a room as it appears in game (not on map).
 It affects how [exact player position](#tracking-player-position) is display on map and also affects camera bounds (if adjusted).
 - Custom Element Script: script defining available custom elements.
 See [Custom Element Script section](#custom-element-script) for more details.